Researchers’ Support Pack

 CUH PPI Panel members give their time to provide thoughts and opinions on research projects and should not be seen as a proof-reading service.
 Before you send your documents to the panel we strongly recommend:

 • A readability check is run on the text: This will highlight any over-long or complex sentences and grammatical issues.
 Examples of free readability checks can be found here (Hemmingway) and here (Readability Formulas) or via search engine.
-These scores will give you an overall impression of readability, but are not a substitute for having it read by a human.
+These scores will give you an overall impression of readability but are not a substitute for having it read by a human.

 • Ask somebody with a fresh pair of eyes to look through your document: This could be another member of your research team or department for example.
-They will almost certainly be able to see something new in a document you have already read six times yourself!
+They will almost certainly be able to see

 10. Related, but different: